Not attending church won't kill anyone, but rushing to reopen might

 Minnesotans are scared and grieving and frustrated and they long for the consolation of their church.

 Easter mass at the Basilica of St. Mary was reduced to a livestream.
-Later, Archbishop Bernard Hebda stood on a sidewalk and blessed parishioners as they drove up.
-It was as close as they would get to to the consolation of the sacraments, the voices of the choir and the scents of incense and beeswax on the holiest day of the year.
+Later, Archbishop Bernard Hebda stood on a sidewalk, blessing a line of parishioners as they pulled up to the curb in their cars — as close as they could get to the consolation of the sacraments, the voices of the choir and the scent of incense and beeswax on the holiest day of the year.

 Easter was 40 days ago.
 The Minnesota Catholic Conference reasoned that if frivolous commerce can reopen by the end of May, parishioners deserve to be back in the pews by Pentecost.